+Table 1.
+User Study Results for Initial IMODS Application and User Feedback

+The user study was performed by a closed set of audiences, where 50% had previously used the IMODS web application and rest of them were unaware of the IMODS framework.
+The user study was performed in the following way.
+Initially the development team in consultation with the faculty mentor created a usability instructions document which it contained a list of contiguous steps to be performed on the application along with the time to be taken to perform those requisite steps accordingly.
+These tests were primarily conducted on iPads of various sizes and models having iOS 10.0 or above.
+Once the end-user completes all the steps, then the feedback was collected covering various areas of the application.
+The average rating for the 8 specific areas can be seen in Table 1.
+The overall satisfaction was at 3.6 / 5.0 which is a significant rating considering the mobile app being the first alpha version.

+The users who were already well-versed with the IMODS web application also provided valuable feedback and suggestions on certain parts of the application.
+To summarize the main ones: (i) provide tooltips to make it for the first-time users easy, (ii) Warn the user if he loses data due to moving back to the previous screen in-case by mistake, (iii) Certain input validations to be performed mainly for email address and mobile phone numbers etc. There were some of the positive feedback with respect to the health of the application i.e., the mobile app not crashing at any point of time, (ii) Certain UI elements like Date Picker or Word Picker makes the user’s life easier, (iii) There were sufficient instructions provided especially for Instructor Creation list, Objective Creation list and Content Creation List to aid the end-user create the same.

 8 FUTURE WORK

 As part of the next phase of the project, it will be necessary to build a JSON RPC Server on the Server side which will be hosting the users and their respective data.
 Also, the IMODS Web Application was written in groovy script and the groovy script supports building a JSON RPC Server.
-Once the JSON RPC Server is developed then there needs to be a standard to converting the data exchange object (JSON) object which provides the data required to be convertible into ORM (Object Relational Model) for Core Data in iOS App and primarily RDM (Relational Database Model) for PostGreSQL in Web App as a pre-requisite.
+Once the JSON RPC Server is developed then there needs to be a standard to converting the data exchange object (JSON) object which provides the data required to be convertible into ORM (Object Relational Model) [27] for Core Data in iOS App and primarily RDM (Relational Database Model) for PostGreSQL in Web App as a pre-requisite.
 Later App need to be implement to authenticate against the RPC Server and then communicate using JSON Object over the RPC also convert the data into required ORM Objects.
 For the future phases can contain Application Assessment, Pedagogy and Schedule Tabs of the Web Application implemented in the mobile application.